Skip to content

 And there's the rub.

-We founder/leader types are often drawn to the work because of some chip we carry on our shoulder.
+We founder types are often drawn to the work because of some chip we carry on our shoulder.
+That chip can drive incredible results in the early days.
+But over time, it becomes the engine of entrepreneur burnout.

 I have heard venture capitalists brag they only like to fund founders who have a chip on their shoulder They seek out founders who carry some deep-seated need to prove something to the world.

 I talk to many new founders every week.
-One of the funny and fascinating parts of being a CEO coach is that people reach out daily and typically on the very first call dive right into parts of their experience they might not tell their closest friends.
-It is an honor to witness and a hell of an education on founder psychology.
+As a CEO coach, people reach out daily and on the very first call dive into parts of their experience they might not tell their closest friends.
+It is an honor to witness, and a hell of an education on founder mental health.

 Starting a company is a very hard way to make a living.